Variety of topics and flexible format

 Prostate cancer and erectile dysfunction (separately or together) are beasts.
 All those affected need support, and we have to adapt to all kinds of changes.
 Things don’t always go the way we want them to.

 Here’s an opportunity to talk openly and be heard.
-I’m convinced that real-time live conversation generates a wisdom that goes beyond what each individual brings in isolation.
+Members of the group are finding that real-time live conversation generates a wisdom that goes beyond what each individual brings.
+It also helps us break our sense of isolation.

 What it isn’t